Data Types

 The EBNF syntax defines several classes of data types.

-The most basic is called base type (baseType
+The most basic is called base type (baseType).

-The other independent types are FILE
+The other independent types are FILE and STRING COMPRESS.

 The remaining types are either compound data types built from the independent data types, or supersets of other types.
 The table below gives an overview of their definitions and their uses.

-EBNF term | Description | Use Case |
+| EBNF term | Description | Use Case |

 |